 The first prerequisite for using a pattern recognition system is that you must have enough space on your residual limb or another target site to accommodate a sufficient number of sensors (typically from 8 to 16).

 Second, you must be able to generate enough distinctive patterns of muscle movement.
-If you had an amputation at or above the elbow and have lost the muscles you need to generate the requisite patterns, you may require a procedure called “Targeted Muscle Reinnervation”.
+If you had an amputation at or above the elbow and have lost the muscles you need to generate the requisite patterns, you may have to undergo a procedure called “Targeted Muscle Reinnervation”.
 In this procedure, nerves are surgically reassigned to alternative muscles to create the required muscle activity.

 The third requirement — as is the case for all myoelectric sensors — is that the skin at the sensor sites must be conducive to detecting myoelectric signals.